What is acupuncture?

 How much does it cost?
 Will insurance cover it?
 Is it expensive?

-At Colorado Natural Medicine, we have two Licensed Acupuncturists.
-Please see Services below for their individual pricing for initial and follow-up treatments.
-Our practitioners also offer packages for a percent savings.
+At Colorado Natural Medicine, we have one Licensed Acupuncturist.
+Please see Services below for Dr. Graves’ individual pricing for initial and follow-up treatments.
+Our practitioner also offers packages for a percent savings on return follow up visits.

 Acupuncture is quickly gaining ground in the US as a viable, complementary medicine.
 Some insurance companies may cover your treatments.
 It’s always worth asking.
 Many medical/health flexible spending accounts allow acupuncture.
 Our practitioners insurance policies vary slightly, so check with us first if you’re interested in using insurance to pay for your treatment and we can advise you on how to proceed.